 top of page

-I am recognised for producing textured, layered palimpsests that address questions of place, temporality, and memory.
-My approach is interdisciplinary and intermedial, incorporating painting, ink, mixed media, collage, digital print, video, and sound.
-Colour operates as a conceptual device: emerald green signifies idealised spaces (both natural and virtual), while red invokes the body, fire, and transformation.
-Additional chromatic references—ash grey, sky blue, stone black, sulphur yellow, smoky white, silver, and gold—speak to alchemical cycles of renewal and processes of transmutation.
-Works are often organised as sets, triptychs, or mirrored compositions, reinforcing notions of recurrence and transformation.
+I’m known for creating textured, layered works that explore ideas of place, time, and memory.
+My practice moves across different media, including painting, ink, mixed media, collage, digital print, video, and sound.
+Colour plays an important role in the work.
+Emerald green often points to idealised spaces—both natural landscapes and virtual worlds, while red suggests the body, fire, and transformation.
+Other colours like ash grey, sky blue, stone black, sulphur yellow, smoky white, silver, and gold hint at cycles of change, decay, and renewal.

 bottom of page